Skip to content

 This course will help the teacher construct a framework for supporting content area literacy instruction.
 The course will focus on assisting teachers in developing reading and writing methods, strategies, and procedures for the 5-12 students.

-This course is designed to provide an overview of second language acquisition, focusing on communication, pattern, and variability.
-Through research and practical applications, TESL teacher candidates will develop an understanding of native language acquisition and second language acquisition as well as the impact on the academic setting for ELs, including linguistic, cognitive, social, and affective factors.
+This course is designed to provide an overview of multilingual language acquisition, focusing on communication, pattern, and variability.
+Through research and practical applications, TESL teacher candidates will develop an understanding of native language acquisition and multilingual language acquisition as well as the impact on the academic setting for ELs, including linguistic, cognitive, social, and affective factors.

 This course is designed to focus on assessment of English learners across all content areas.
 TESL teacher candidates will research, develop, and implement effective assessments for ELs to determine language proficiency as well as academic competency.